 The On-Board Scales feature of the F-150 EV automatically measures payload weight and displays the weight on the infotainment system.
 You can also have the weight displayed on your smartphone by using the FordPass App.

 Kiss your tongue weight concerns goodbye with Smart Hitch.
-This feature of the Lightning EV measures the tongue weight of a camper to help you distribute your weight more evenly.
+This feature of the electric Ford F-150 measures the tongue weight of a camper to help you distribute your weight more evenly.
 If the tongue weight is too high, the FordPass App will let you know.

 Pro Trailer Backup Assist